Single-wire earth return

 Single-wire earth return (SWER) or single-wire ground return is a single-wire transmission line which supplies single-phase electric power from an electrical grid to remote areas at lowest cost.
-Its distinguishing feature is that the earth (or sometimes a body of water) is used as the return path for the current, to avoid the need for a second wire (or neutral wire) to act as a return path.
+The earth (or sometimes a body of water) is used as the return path for the current, to avoid the need for a second wire (or neutral wire) to act as a return path.

 Single-wire earth return is principally used for rural electrification, but also finds use for larger isolated loads such as water pumps.
 It is also used for high-voltage direct current over submarine power cables.
 Electric single-phase railway traction, such as light rail, uses a very similar system.
 It uses resistors to earth to reduce hazards from rail voltages, but the primary return currents are through the rails.

 History

+Telegraph circuits from the 1840s used a single wire on poles per circuit and the ground to form a closed circuit.
+Early telephone circuits were also unbalanced lines, but later were converted to 2 wires per circuit, to form a balanced line system, which was less affected by electromagnetic interference.

+In 1897, Nikola Tesla patented a high voltage AC transmission and distribution system using a single wire and ground electrodes.
+From the 1890s and early 1900s, several power companies used the ground instead of the neutral wire to save copper and aluminium.

 Lloyd Mandeno, OBE (1888–1973) fully developed SWER in New Zealand around 1925 for rural electrification.
 Although he termed it "Earth Working Single Wire Line", it was often called "Mandeno’s Clothesline".
 More than 200,000 kilometres (100,000 miles) have now been installed in Australia and New Zealand.
 It is considered safe, reliable and low-cost, provided that safety features and earthing are correctly installed.
 The Australian standards are widely used and cited.
 It has been applied around the world, such as in the Canadian province of Saskatchewan; Brazil; Africa; and portions of the United States' Upper Midwest and Alaska (Bethel).